CarolPachar/CarolPachar.github.io/_posts/2025-12-02-The-Normalization-Advantage.md

 ## Similarity Graphs

 A similarity graph is a node-link diagram in which nodes are laid out according to their similarity.
 The more similar two nodes are to each other, the closer they appear in the diagram (Hammad et al., 2020, p.
 36).
 Often, similarity is a function of the edges, that is, strongly connected nodes are attracted to each other (Hammad et al., 2020, p.
 36).
 There are different variants of similarity graphs, which differ in what nodes and edges represent and how similarity is defined (Hammad et al., 2020, p.
 36).

+Below is a classic example of a similarity graph that demonstrates Zachary's karate club.

 <img width="597" height="557" alt="Zachary&#39;s_karate_club (1)" src="https://github.com/user-attachments/assets/820b33d0-26c6-4a2f-ad34-da9fe203d561" />